In Thailand Someone Is Always Watching You

 "Do you know shop have ladyboy working now?"

 Yes, she told me that a few weeks ago, but I have zero interest in ladyboys.

 So why is she telling me again?

-"Do you know who is ladyboy?," she asked.
+"Do you know who is ladyboy?,"

 No, I didn't see any ladyboy.

 "Ladyboy name 'Nok', I think you see her, get her mobile number."

 The light snapped on.
 I had not recognized the new, young, "girl", with the whispering voice, as a lady boy.
 But the other women on the staff had noticed the flirting, and certainly had noticed the phone number entry.
 How could

 they warn me, without causing loss of face for their ladyboy co-worker?